trustwallet/developer/wallet-core/building.md

 ## Building inside Docker image

-Here are the instructions to build Wallet Core with the provided `Dockerfile` (for security reason, you should always build docker image by yourself).
+Here are the instructions to build Wallet Core with the provided `Dockerfile`.

 Prerequisite is a working Docker installation.